caiks/WBOT02/README.md

 	"logging_action_factor" : 20
 }
 ```
-We can often observe stable arrangements of hotspots form during a camera shot.
+We can often observe stable arrangements of hotspots form during a camera shot, especially if the `unique_records` parameter is removed.

 TODO -